 Wrestled for BYU from 1971-75.
 He was named the WAC's Outstanding Wrestler, and placed 5th and 3rd in the NCAA tournaments in his last two years with the team.
 A two-time All-American, he was part of BYU's success as the team placed 4th in the NCAA during his senior year-the highest ranking BYU has ever achieved in its wrestling history.
 In 1986 Hansen was inducted into the BYU Athletic Hall of Fame.1968-69 HS State Wrestling Champ.

-A two-time state wrestling champion from Weber HS who went on to wrestle at the University of Utah , where he was a team captain and placed second in the Western Athletic Conference.
-He was wrestling coach and teacher at Kearns High School for 36 years.
-Utah Wrestling Coaches (over 30 years of referring) and Officials Hall of Fame in 2004 & Utah Wrestling Federation Hall of Fame in 2010.
+Kawa was a 2-time state wrestling champion from Weber HS who went on to wrestle at the University of Utah where he was a team captain and placed second in the Western Athletic Conference.
+He was a wrestling coach and teacher at Kearns High School for 36 years.
+He officiated wrestling for over 30 years and was known for being one of the most consistent and competent officials in state history.

 Two-time All-American and Minnesota alum, Utah Amateur Wrestling Foundation Hall of Fame, two-time NCAA runner-up at Minnesota, compiling an 83-15 record.
 Lewis captured the Big Ten title and earned the 2002 Big Ten Wrestler of the Year award, 2000 University Nationals Freestyle Champion, and Utah State Wrestling Champion from Uintah HS 1998.

-Delta HS Head Wrestling Coach including 8 consecutive State Championships 1974-81 and coached 37 individual state champions.
+Petersen, as the Delta HS Head Wrestling Coach, won eight consecutive state championships (1974-81) and coached 37 individual state champions.
 He was also instrumental in building youth and junior high wrestling in Delta, which catapulted the Rabbits to 26 state team titles — the most of any Utah high school.
 Petersen also coached Allen Lake, the first ever four-time state champion in the state's history.
 Before coming to Delta HS, Petersen was the head wrestling coach at Grantsville HS.

 West HS 2x State Champion 1963-64.
 Wrestled for University of Utah before being drafted into the military and then making the wrestling team for the Army’s West Point.
 When Arishita returned to Utah, he became the WAC wrestling champion at 118 pounds.
 He coached wrestling and judo at Granite and Skyline HS for 38 years.